Surface Keyboard Not Working [SOLVED]

 This is an annoying issue.
 You may be thinking anxiously what are you supposed to do get your keyboard back to normal.

 But not to worry!
 The problem can be fixed!
-Here are several fixes you should try.
+Here are several methods you should try to fix your Surface keyboard not working issue:

 There may be corruption issues on your operating system that result in your keyboard issue.
 So you need to reboot your Surface to clear these issues.
 To do so: